Black Friday Offer: 20% Off All Scans Until End of November [Excludes Blood Tests]. Use code: "BF24"

 • We will then post your sample to our partner laboratory for analysis.

-• You will receive your results 2-3 working days after the sample has been sent onto the laboratory.
+• You will receive your results within 7 working days after the sample has been sent onto the laboratory.

 What do I do with my results?